It’s 10:13 pm & We’re Always Open.

 Get clear answers on 2026 heat pump and boiler incentives in Illinois, including federal HVAC tax credits, IRA rebates, and local utility programs.
 These answers reflect current federal guidance and Illinois rebate program details for 2026.

-Generally, no. Federal residential HVAC tax credits for heat pumps are not available for systems placed in service after December 31, 2025 under current law.
+Generally, no. The $2,000 federal heat pump credit under the Energy Efficient Home Improvement Credit (Section 25C) is not allowed for systems placed in service after December 31, 2025 under current law.
 Most homeowners installing a heat pump in 2026 will not qualify for a federal income tax credit, but may still be eligible for Illinois rebates or local utility incentives.

 Federal residential tax credits for boilers are generally not available for systems placed in service in 2026.
 However, high‑efficiency boiler installations in Chicago may still qualify for utility rebates, manufacturer incentives, or local energy‑efficiency programs, depending on your gas utility, system efficiency, and program year.

-In many cases, yes.
-Utility rebates for qualifying heat pumps, boilers, and efficiency upgrades can often be combined with state‑administered IRA rebates, but stacking rules vary by program.
+Once Illinois's IRA-funded programs launch, in many cases yes.
+Utility rebates for qualifying heat pumps, boilers, and efficiency upgrades are expected to stack with state‑administered IRA rebates, but stacking rules vary by program.
 Some incentives cannot be combined, and income‑qualified rebates may have additional restrictions, so it is important to review program rules before you install new equipment.
+The U.S. Treasury's coordination explainer covers the federal background on how rebates and credits interact.

 Sometimes.
 Certain Illinois and utility rebate programs allow incentives for rental properties and multifamily buildings, while others are limited to owner‑occupied homes.
-Eligibility depends on the specific rebate program, building type, and income requirements for the occupants, especially under low‑income HOMES and HEAR funding.
+Eligibility depends on the specific rebate program, building type, and income requirements for the occupants — especially under the income-prioritized HEAR and HOMES funding once those programs launch.

 In some cases, yes.
 Certain electrification and “enabling” upgrades such as panel, wiring, or duct improvements may qualify for rebates when installed as part of a qualifying heat pump upgrade or whole‑home efficiency project.
 Whether these costs are covered depends on program rules and whether the upgrade is required to support the new HVAC equipment.